nolliechyTW/WIL/Leetcode/Heap_PriorityQueue/253. Meeting Rooms II/README.md

 1. Heap <br>
 - Priority Queue for Dynamic Minimum:
-A heap, particularly a min-heap, is an excellent tool for keeping track of the meeting with the earliest end time.
+A heap, particularly a min-heap, is an excellent tool for **keeping track of the meeting with the earliest end time**.
 This is crucial in deciding whether a new meeting can be accommodated in the same room or if a new room is needed.<br>
 - Efficient Overlap Detection:
 The problem requires you to check for overlaps between meetings.
-By keeping meetings in a min-heap sorted by their end times, we can efficiently *compare the start time of a new meetin*g with the *earliest ending meeting*, which is always at the top of the heap.
+By keeping meetings in a min-heap sorted by their end times, we can efficiently *compare the start time of a new meeting* with the *earliest ending meeting*, which is always at the top of the heap.<br>

 ### Plan